Frequently Asked Questions

 Your membership is due for renewal once per year on the anniversary of the date you joined Manitoba Music.
 Memberships remain active for one calendar year from date of receipt.
-Upon processing of membership, you will receive a membership package by mail and your manitobamusic.com login via email.
+Upon processing of membership, you will receive your manitobamusic.com login information via email.
 Membership dues are not refundable.

 How can I perform at a Manitoba Music showcase?

 Periodically, Manitoba Music produces local, national, and international showcase events and public performance events.
 We distribute a call for submissions for most performance initiatives and participation is subject to the selection process.
 View Manitoba Music's Selection Process for Adjudicated Activities.